Wallpaper (computing): Android

-Live wallpapers have been introduced in Android Eclair to provide native support for animated wallpapers.
+Live wallpapers have been introduced in Android 2.0 Eclair to provide native support for animated wallpapers.
 From a technical point of view, live wallpapers are software applications that provide a moving background image and may allow for user interaction or utilize other hardware and software features within the device (accelerometer, GPS, network access, etc.).

-Apple

-macOS
+macOS and iOS

-macOS has built-in support, via the Desktop & Screen Saver panel in its System Preferences, for cycling through a folder collection of images on a timed interval or when logging in or waking from sleep.
+macOS has built-in support, via the Desktop & Screen Saver panel in its System Preferences/Settings, for cycling through a folder collection of images on a timed interval or when logging in or waking from sleep.
 Since macOS Mojave, the user can also select a "Dynamic Desktop" that automatically updates to visually match the time of the day.

 Additionally, macOS has the native ability to run a screen saver on the desktop; in this configuration, the screen saver appears beneath the desktop icons in place of the system wallpaper.
 However, macOS does not feature a built-in interface to do this; it must be done through Terminal commands or various third-party applications.

-iOS

 Dynamically animated backgrounds have also been introduced in iOS 7 and later versions, however they are restricted to the ones provided by Apple.
 Jailbroken iOS devices can download other dynamic backgrounds.